chrisant996/clink/docs/clink.md

 The [clink-themes](https://github.com/chrisant996/clink-themes) repository contains some [color themes](#color-themes) and [custom prompts](#custom-prompts) which can be used with Clink.
 If you have one you want to share, this can be a good place to share it.

-**TODO:**
-- [x] Create a repo with color themes and custom prompts, and encourage people to add pull requests to share their own creations there.
-- [ ] Add instructions in the repo's README.md for how to install them.
-- [ ] Add instructions in the repo's README.md for how to add pull requests.

 ### oh-my-posh

-The [oh-my-posh](https://github.com/JanDeDobbeleer/oh-my-posh) program can generate fancy prompts.
+The [oh-my-posh](https://ohmyposh.dev) program can generate fancy prompts.
 Refer to its [documentation](https://ohmyposh.dev) for installation instructions, sample themes, and more information.

 But in Clink v1.7.0 and newer, don't create a Lua script for oh-my-posh.